luanped/test/readme.md

 ## How to build
 `npm run build`

-`npm run build-prod` (This will run uglification to minimise bundle and also extract css in separate module)
+`npm run build-prod` (This will run uglification to minimise bundle and also extract css in separate module, also logging will stop printing to console)

 ## How to test
 `npm test`